-But knowing the importance of feeding your baby well only makes it more challenging and puts more pressure on parents when any challenges arise.
+However, knowing the importance of feeding your baby well only makes it more challenging and puts more pressure on parents when any challenges arise.

-With one of your most important jobs as a new parent being to ensure your baby is feeding well, it’s critical you understand the basics of baby and toddler feeding, and how to solve those common problems related to breastfeeding, formula or weaning onto solid foods.
+With one of your most important jobs as a new parent being to ensure your baby is feeding well, it’s critical you understand the basics of baby and toddler feeding, and how to solve those common problems related to breastfeeding, formula, or weaning onto solid foods.

 The U.S. Dietary Guidelines for Americans, as well as the Academy of Pediatrics and the World Health Organization, all recommend that infants are exclusively breastfed for about the first 6 months.

-And after those 6 months end, experts advise you continue breastfeeding, while introducing appropriate complementary foods (see our section on solids below) until your baby is 12 to 24 months of age.
+And after those 6 months end, experts advise you to continue breastfeeding, while introducing appropriate complementary foods (see our section on solids below) until your baby is 12 to 24 months of age.

 The reason for this advice is because breastfeeding is good for mom and baby alike.